willbush/blog/content/blog/impermanent-nixos.md

 # Format

 The following will set variables `PART1`, `PART2`, and `PART3` to the partition names.
-I realized when trying this out on a laptop with a nvme drive that simply using `${DISK}1` wouldn't work when the disk ends with a number such as `nvme0n1`, the partitions end up looking like `nvme0n1p1` etc.
+I realized when trying this out on a laptop with a NVMe drive that simply using `${DISK}1` wouldn't work when the disk ends with a number such as `nvme0n1`, the partitions end up looking like `nvme0n1p1` etc.